What's your next step?

 USC Paralegal Certificate Instructors

-Robert "Sam" Phillips: Intro to Law and Tort Law & Personal Injury
+Robert "Sam" Phillips: Tort Law & Personal Injury

 Robert "Sam" Phillips is an associate with the Finkel Law Firm with practice areas including construction litigation, appellate practice and toxic mold litigation.
 Mr. Phillips began the practice of law in 1999 when he received his Juris Doctor degree from the University of South Carolina School of Law.
 During law school, he worked as the assistant editor of the South Carolina Environmental Law Journal and was a member of the Order of the Barristers, John Belton O'Neall Inn of Court, and the Moot Court Bar.
 Upon graduation, he clerked for the Honorable Jasper M. Cureton of the South Carolina Court of Appeals.

 Prior to law school, Mr. Phillips served as an Armor and Cavalry Officer in the United States Army and he worked for Emro Marketing Company as a district manager in Georgia and South Carolina.
 He is a member of the South Carolina Bar and the Richland County Bar Association.